Maxie Hayles closes Racial Attacks Monitoring Unit

 Mr Hayles said: "The name of Bramu goes but at the same time something else will have to replace it with that vigour and enthusiasm and drive."

-He said Bramu had continued for two years on money given by the community, trade unions, and churches.'A godsend'
+He said Bramu had continued for two years on money given by the community, trade unions, and churches.

 The organisation has now been officially taken off the register at Companies House.